synthesizer

 to measure some utility of the synthesized data.

-The package supports numerical, categorical/ordinal, and mixed data and also correctly takes account of missing values.
+The package supports numerical, categorical/ordinal, and mixed data

 At the moment the method used seems promising but we are working on investigating where the method shines and where it fails.
 So we have no guarantees yet on utility, privacy, and so on.
 Having said that, our preliminary results are promising, and using the package is very easy.